dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 - Users can log out from the app by clicking on their profile image displayed by firebase on the main screen and this will send them to the settings screen for them to log out.
 - On the task page users can add, remove and schedule activities.
 They will receive reminders through alarms when the tasks are due.
 - Users can also utilize the calendar page to view all scheduled and upcoming events.

+  ## How to Run the EpicMinder App:
+1. Create a folder and open it using your terminal or GitBash.
+2. Clone the app using the `git clone` command and the URL "https://github.com/dcit202Andriod/Group38-DCIT-202-epicMinder-app.git".
+3. Open the folder in Android Studio and run all the activities to launch the app.
+Please note that the time required for this step may vary depending on your computer's speed.